The Estate, Probate, & Inheritance Lawyer North Carolina Trusts

 State law requires the surviving husband or wife to receive at least this much of the assets, but a spouse may choose to give their husband or wife more than what they are entitled to under the law.

 Despite the law, some people still choose to give their husband or wife less then they should have received by the law.
 This is especially true for extremely large estates or if they have children from previous marriages.
 This also can occur when there is a family business.

 An Inheritance Dispute Lawyer Explains the Elective Share Law

 The elective share law is meant to prevent a decedent from disinheriting a surviving husband or wife by requiring a certain percentage of the decedent’s estate or net assets to be left to their spouse upon their death.
 This means that a surviving spouse is entitled to inherit a portion of the deceased spouse’s total assets, such as investment accounts, life insurance policies, bank accounts, retirement accounts, and real estate property.
 If the deceased spouse failed to pass enough of these assets and property along to the surviving spouse, then the elective share law can be used to change the estate plan.

 Contact a top-rated inheritance attorney at Laskody Law Office for representation to ensure that you receive what you are entitled to under North Carolina state law.
-You can set up a free consultation to learn more about our services today!
+You can set up an initial consultation to learn more about our services today!

 Let Us Defend Your Rights Under NC Inheritance Laws

 If you do not receive part of an estate you believed you were entitled to in NC, you may need a probate lawyer to intervene in the probate process to protect your rights.
 The term probate has two meanings, one being accepting a will as the proper will, and the other being the estate process of collecting estate assets, paying claims, paying a federal estate tax and other debts, and making distributions to heirs.